-The Katharine E. McBride Scholars Program was created to give women, 24 or above, who for one reason or another did not begin or complete their education immediately following high school, an opportunity to attend Bryn Mawr College.
+The Katharine E. McBride Scholars Program was created to give students, 24 or above, who for one reason or another did not begin or complete their education immediately following high school, an opportunity to attend Bryn Mawr College.

 Once admitted to the College, McBride Scholars must take a minimum of 24 course units at Bryn Mawr.
 Exceptions will be made for students who transfer more than eight units from previous work.
 Such students may transfer up to 16 units and must then take at least 16 units at Bryn Mawr.

-The Katharine E. McBride Scholar program was founded in 1986 to offer women who for various reasons were unable to begin or complete their college education at the traditional age.
+The Katharine E. McBride Scholar program was founded in 1986 to offer students who for various reasons were unable to begin or complete their college education at the traditional age.
 There are over 200 McBride alumnae/i as of 2016.

 We celebrated the 30th anniversary of the McBride Scholar Program at the 2016 Bryn Mawr College Reunion.